AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 ## Schedule {#schedule}

-The workshop is scheduled within half day either on 21 June or 22 June, 2020.
+This half day workshop is scheduled at 14:00 BST on 22 June, 2021.
 The schedule includes:

 - Welcome (15 mins)
 - Keynote speaker (30 mins)